 1 This course is inspired by and adapted from modules developed by Dr. Paul Kenny and Dr. Shane Mac Giollabhuí.
+I would also like to thank Miceal Canavan for very helpful suggestions as well as other previous members of the Violence and Political Order class.
 I am indebted to them for their help in putting this syllabus together.